-- The management structure of the school will be determined by the school roll in any given year and will support the positions of Deputy Principal and Assistant Principal/Senior Team Leader in the first instance.
-Other Team Leaders will join the Leadership Team when they are appointed to such roles, if and when the school roll grows.
+- The management structure of the school will be determined by the school roll in any given year and may be structured to include any of the following positions Deputy Principal/ Head of Junior School, Assistant Principal and Team Members.
+Other school leadership roles such as SENCO will join the Leadership Team when they are appointed to such roles, as the school roll grows.
 The distribution of management units will be such that there is a differentiation between the two positions.
-DP = 2 management units, AP/Team Leader= 1 management unit. - Should the allocation of management units alter due to roll growth, a review of management staffing will be undertaken. - A reduction in management units will enact the redeployment provisions of the collective employment contract. - Units will be allocated for leadership in Transition (Permanent), Literacy (Permanent & Fixed Term), Mathematics (Permanent & Fixed Term), Inquiry (Permanent), Enviro School (Permanent), Learning Support/SENCO (Permanent), Assessment/Edge Permanent), Physical Education/Sport/EOTC (Permanent), - Allocation of Fixed Term Units will be reviewed annually to reflect current school focus areas.
+DP/Head of Junior School = 2 management units, AP/Team Leader= 2 management units (1 x schoolwide responsibility and 1 x Team Leader). - Should the allocation of management units alter due to roll growth, a review of management staffing will be undertaken. - A reduction in management units will enact the redeployment provisions of the collective employment contract. - Units will be allocated for leadership based on school staffing entitlement.
+Units are currently allocated in Transition (Permanent), Literacy (Permanent & Fixed Term), Mathematics (Permanent & Fixed Term), Inquiry (Permanent), Enviro School (Permanent), Learning Support/SENCO (Permanent), Assessment/Edge Permanent), Physical Education/Sport/EOTC (Permanent), Senior Sports Coordinator (Fixed Term), Maori (Permanent), Performing Arts (Permanent), - Allocation of Fixed Term Units will be reviewed annually to reflect current school focus areas.
 All teaching staff will be consulted about the allocation of these units and will have a chance to apply for fixed term units allocated to school focus areas.
-The Management Team will be responsible for processing applications and allocating these units as they become available.

-- The Board will be informed of the outcome of this allocation. - Should more than one unit become available due to roll growth, staff will be required to submit an application for allocation of the unit, along with a project proposal.
+The Management Team will be responsible for processing applications and allocating these units as they become available. - The Board will be informed of the outcome of this allocation. - Should more than one unit become available due to roll growth, staff will be required to submit an application for allocation of the unit, along with a project proposal.
 Applications will be made to the Principal.